BlendedSiteGenerator/Blended/README.md

 ## Running

-To run blended after you have installed it, run:
+To use Blended after you have installed it, run:

-`python -m blended`
+`blended init`

+This will help you start up a new website.
+If you need help, run:

+`blended --help`

-that will have you all the commands that you can use.
+and you will see all of the commands that are available.